 2. La Boqueria Market

-One of the best markets in Europe, La Boqueria is an essential visit for all foodie travellers in Barcelona.
-A favourite haunt of the Michelin-starred chef Carles Gaig, the quality of the produce on offer is truly incredible.
-Filled with wonderful smells, colours and people this market is a delight for all of the senses.
+One of the best markets in Europe, La Boqueria is an essential visit for all foodie travelers in Barcelona.
+A favorite haunt of the Michelin-starred chef Carles Gaig, the quality of the produce on offer is truly incredible.
+Filled with wonderful smells, colors and people this market is a delight for all of the senses.

 3. Badalona beach

 If you’re craving some quality time with a sun lounger then hop on a quick train to Badalona beach, take a seat and enjoy the sun.
 The beach is loved by sporty types as there are plenty of volleyball nets and beach activities that are perfect for tourists.